davidmarkclements/0x/readme.md

 The Profile Folder can contain the following files

-* flamegraph.svg - an SVG rendering of the flamegraph
 * stacks.3866.out - the traced stacks
 * flamegraph.html - the interactive flamegraph
 * stacks.3866.json - a JSON tree generated from the stacks, not present by default, enable with `--json-stacks`